chris00walker/domain-model/DDD_Artefacts/docs/v2/domain-knowledge/core-contexts/review/README.md

 **Attributes**:
 - IsVerified: Boolean indicating verified status
 - PurchaseId: Optional reference to the purchase record
-- PurchaseDate: When the product was purchased
+- PurchaseDate: When the [Product](../ubiquitous-language/guidelines/glossary.md#product) was purchased
 - VerificationType: Method of verification

 **Validation Rules**: